Quenching of Satellite Galaxies at the Outskirts of Galaxy Clusters: Ram Pressure Stripping of the Gas Halo

 It has long been known that the motion of a satellite galaxy within the inner regions of the cluster can strip a galaxy of its gas \citep{Gunn1972}, but we wish to assess the effect RPS has on an infalling galaxy, and its gas halo, within the accretion shock but \emph{before} it reaches the virial radius of the cluster.

-In this section we address the RPS of the gas halo which surrounds the galaxy and is embedded in a dark matter sub-halo.
-In \rfsec{rpsDisc} we examine the RPS expected for the gas found within the galactic disc.
+To address this issue we will treat separately the gas confined to the galactic disc and the gas in the surrounding gas halo.
+In all that follows the term `galaxy' refers to a stellar and gaseous disc (possibly with a stellar bulge), and the terms `gas halo' or `halo gas' refer to the gaseous medium which surrounds the galactic disc and is embedded within the dark matter sub-halo.
+In this section we address only the RPS of the gas halo, while the fate of the gas found within the galactic disc is examined in \rfsec{rpsDisc}.

+The actual process of gas stripping by ram pressure is a complicated one.
+Detailed numerical simulation of isolated galaxies, i.e.\@ `wind tunnel' simulations (e.g.\@ \citealt{Close2013,Roediger2015}) reveal the highly complex nature of gas stripping.
+The gas in the hemisphere facing the ram pressure is compressed and flows towards the edges, where it is swept back and stripped in turbulent tails.
+The gas distribution is deformed into a mushroom-like shape changing the area affected by the ram pressure.

-The actual process of gas stripping by ram-pressure is a complicated one, as revealed by detailed hydrodynamical simulations (e.g.\@ \citealt{Close2013}) which themselves are only approximations to the actual physical process.
-As a case in point, simulations do not usually include physical viscosity in the hydro-dynamic treatment and as such cannot properly capture the structure of the wake which forms around the moving object.
-The pressure in the wake reduces the effect of the ram-pressure induced by the motion of the object through the medium.
+While numerical studies are indispensable for the study of RPS, they are not without their limitation.
+As a case in point, most simulations do not usually include physical viscosity in the hydro-dynamic treatment and as such cannot properly capture the structure of the wake which forms around the moving object.
+The pressure in the wake reduces the effect of the ram pressure induced by the motion of the object through the medium.
+A notable exception is \citet{Roediger2015a}, where the effects of viscosity are studied and the complex interplay between the satellite, the stripped material in the wake and the ambient plasma is revealed.

-The gas in the hemisphere facing the ram-pressure is compressed and flows towards the edges, where it is swept back and stripped in turbulent tails.
-The gas distribution is deformed into a mushroom-like shape changing the area affected by the ram-pressure.
+Computational limitations are also an issue.
+To properly resolve the intricacies of gas halo mass loss a resolution of order $0.1\units{kpc}$ is necessary \citep{Roediger2015}, whereas the typical size of clusters is of order several $\unitstx{Mpc}$.
+In addition, exploring the relevant parameter space which affects RPS will incur high computational costs.

+By making use of analytic models one may sidestep this issues.
+Analytic models are typically computationally cheap and therefore can be used to explore many different settings and parameter values.
+In our simulated clusters, galaxies are not properly resolved and the use of analytic models is a necessity.

 It is extremely challenging to construct an analytic model which will capture the intricacies of the RPS process.
-To overcome this hurdle, we employ a simple toy model to describe the satellite gas halo and its interactions with the ICM.
-In the model we will assume an upper limit for the binding gravitational force, so that the stripping is under-estimated.
-If we still find substantial stripping in this limit we can be assured of the result despite the simplicity of the model.
+To overcome this hurdle, we employ a simple toy model, motivated by the insights gleaned from numerical studies, to describe the satellite gas halo and its interactions with the ICM.
+However, when making use of simple toy-models to describe such complicated processes one must be well aware of their limitations.